froemken/typo3lexikon-hugo/README.md

 You can copy a few lines of my documentation and paste them as a quote with backlink to [TYPO3 Lexikon](https://www.typo3lexikon.de).

-Copying content of one site or all sites is not allowed.
+Copying full content of one site or all sites is not allowed.

 ### TYPO3 CMS related